robertdebock/ansible-role-java/README.md

   tasks:
     - name: check if connection still works
       ping:

+    - name: check if java can be started
+      command: java -version
 ```

 Also see a [full explanation and example](https://robertdebock.nl/how-to-use-these-roles.html) on how to use these roles.